bevyengine/rfcs/rfcs/45-stageless.md

 1. The graph of label ordering constraints contains a cycle.
    1. Each label is treated as a node, and each type of ordering constraint is treated as the same type of edge.
-   2. This is technically stricter than is necessary: a label could be both if-needed-before and if-needed-after another label.
-This would work as long as there were no incompatible systems, but this is almost certainly a logic bug that we should fail on.
 2. The cached schedule graph contains a cycle.
-   1. This is computed after if-needed orderings are resolved into strict orderings.

 ## Drawbacks